disco-coder/etch-a-sketch/README.md

 ## Summary

-This project was event listener heavy, I think I've got a hang of it a bit.
+This project was event listener heavy, so I've learned a small bit about event listeners.
 Also refactored a lot of my repetitive spaghetti code into functions, I think the code looks alright now.